ws2260/scRNA.seq.course/docs/10-L3-Intro-to-Bioconductor.md

 ## What is Tidy Data?

-Tidy data is a concept largely defined by Hadley Wickham (Wickham, 2014).
+Tidy data is a concept largely defined by Hadley Wickham [@wickham_2014].
 Tidy data has the following three characteristics:

 1. Each variable has its own column.
 2. Each observation has its own row.